 Leadership in Science & Technology

-The Fisheries Program in the Southwest Region develops science and technology at its three Fish Technology Centers, Fish Health Unit, and Fish and Wildlife Conservation Offices and shares those capabilities in order to provide a platform for cooperative programs that are beyond the scope of individual states and tribes.
+The Fisheries Program in the Southwest Region develops science and technology at its Aquatic Resource Centers, Fish Health Unit, and Fish and Wildlife Conservation Offices and shares those capabilities in order to provide a platform for cooperative programs that are beyond the scope of individual states and tribes.
 The Fisheries Program coordinates with U.S. Geological Survey (USGS), Biological Resources Division, Cooperative Fish and Wildlife Research Units, and other research partners to improve connections between science delivery and fishery management needs.

 Efforts to identify, revise, and update aquatic science tools to support the management and conservation of sustainable fisheries is a continual goal.
 The Fisheries Program implements science and technology recovery and management plan tasks and works with partners to ensure that plans are based on scientifically valid information.
 In coordination with partners and other Service programs, we promote and develop technical and management forums to increase efficiencies, share information, and leverage funding.